jonasjancarik/door-pin/README.md

 pip install -r requirements.txt
 ```

+If you encounter an error installing `evdev`, try installing the `python3-evdev` package with `sudo apt-get install python3-evdev`.

 ### Development

 For development on a machine which doesn't support `RPi.GPIO` and `evdev`, run `grep -vE '^(RPi\.GPIO|evdev)' requirements.txt | pip install -r /dev/stdin` instead of the usual `pip install -r requirements.txt` to exclude these packages.